 Day 2: Copenhagen > Stockholm

-Where to stay in Stockholm: For a quirky change from a hotel, why not stay on board a 1920s yacht once owned by a Woolworths heiress who was married to Cary Grant?
-The Mälardrottningen Yacht Hotel & Restaurant is anchored a short walk away from Gamla Stan.
-Cabins have either bunks or double beds, porthole windows and private bathrooms.
+Where to stay in Stockholm: For a quirky change from a hotel, why not stay on board a 1920s yacht once owned by a Woolworths heiress married to Cary Grant?
+The Mälardrottningen Yacht Hotel & Restaurant* is anchored a short walk away from Gamla Stan.
+Cabins have bunks or double beds, porthole windows and private bathrooms.

 Day 3: Stockholm > Oslo